 Mark out a start and finish line just 5m from one another.
 In 2 teams, they must race to get an object across the finish line using only their head.
 You could use apples, tennis balls, eggs, water bombs; just about anything circular shaped!

 7) Giant Slip & Slide

 All you need is some tarp and a hose to turn your garden into a giant slippery slide!
-If playing on a sunny day, don’t forget sun cream and swimwear to keep your little adventurers protected from the rays.
+If playing on a sunny day, don't forget plenty of sun cream and UV protective swimwear to keep your little adventurers protected from the rays.

 8) Blind Man’s Walk

 Set up a simple obstacle course in your garden using any reasonably soft things you have available.
 Let the kids examine the course before blind folding them and sending them out one at a time.
 The fastest wins.

 A sure way to quickly tire out the little ones!
 There are now several versions of this classic game.
 Try freeze tag or the ultimate flashlight tag, played in the dark with a torch light: if you’re lit up you’re ‘it’!